 We encourage residents to personalize their room.
 This may include bringing in pictures, comforters, plants, radios or something meaningful that can be hung up or put on the shelves.
-Some rooms can allow a small piece of furniture such as a chair or writing table, but as not all rooms are the same size, families should check with their unit manager before bringing in extra furniture.
+Some rooms can allow a small piece of wipe able easy to clean new furniture such as a chair.
+Not all rooms are the same size, families should check with their Manager of Resident/ Patient Care before bringing in any furniture.

 The housekeeping staff cleans the resident’s room once a day.
 The shelves are dusted regularly.
 If the resident has many personal possessions such as ornaments, picture frames on their shelves, the housekeeping staff is not able to dust the shelves properly.
 Deer Lodge Centre asks that you keep items on shelves to a reasonable amount.
-For Lodge Building rooms, window ledges must be kept clear of items to allow for proper ventilation.
+Window ledges and vents must be kept clear of items to allow for proper ventilation.

 Clothing and Laundry Service

-You will need to bring your own clothing with you.
-When you bring your clothing in, the Centre will label it with your name and room location.
 Deer Lodge Centre provides a regular laundry service for resident and patient clothing.
 You may choose to use this service or family may wish to continue to provide laundry support.
-Some items may not be suitable for the Centre to wash using the institutional process and may need to be taken home by family, or dry cleaned.
+Some items may not be suitable for the Centre to wash using the institutional process and may need to be taken home by family or dry cleaned.

 Off Season Clothing